xun-project/UltraNote-WP-PaymentGateway/README.md

 # UltraNote-WP-PayemtGateway
 UltraNote WordPress-WooCommerce Payment Gateway.

-Most likely you will need to run walletd and generating a new container on local or remote host and connect the plugin to walletd API.
+Most likely you will need to run walletd and generate a new container on local or remote host and connect the plugin to walletd API.

+For the plugin itself it can be uploaded and installed as any other WP plugin.

 ##### Available configuration options:
 ```ini